muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems2.md

 ---
-## N-player game: Investment in pollution reduction
+## N-player game: Investment in pollution reduction (1)

-N countries need to decide on whether or not to take extra efforts by passing a legislation to reduce pollution Doing so will cost the country 3 billion €
+* N countries need to decide on whether or not to take extra efforts by passing a legislation to reduce pollution

+* Doing so will cost the country 3 billion €

-Not doing so will cause cost of 1 billion € to each country (because of pollution)
+* Not doing so will cause cost of 1 billion € to each country (because of pollution)

+---
+## N-player game: Investment in pollution reduction (2)

 *   What should the governments of the countries do?

 <span>![image](slides/sociotechnicalsystems2/image_059.gif)</span>